InterNetX/isac-api-example-php/README.md

 # ISAC-API Example (PHP)
-This project desribes how to use the ISAC-API in your business processes with PHP.
+This project describes how to use the ISAC-API in your business processes with PHP.

 The following actions are currently implemented:
 - Getting all resellercloud instances
 - Resizing an instance
 - Creating a firewall rule for an instance

-The complete API description can be found under: https://doc.isac.de/
+The complete API description can be found under:[https://doc.isac.de](https://doc.isac.de "API Documentation")

 ## Example